SarniaTechCommunity/sarniatech.github.io/index.md

 Sarnia Tech Community is a friend and follower of SLLUG (Sarnia Lambton Linux Users Group) Go check out [SLLUG's Website](http://www.sllug.ca/).

-## <a name="contact" />Contact

-The best place to see upcoming events is by joining our [Facebook Group](https://www.facebook.com/groups/SarniaTech/).

-If you would like to join the conversation then check out our [Slack Group](https://sarnia.slack.com/).
-To get a slack invite sign up to [become a Sarnia Tech Community Member](/member).